rrrene/credo/guides/introduction/basic_usage.md

 You will now be able to invoke credo as usual through Mix with `mix credo`.
 This option is especially handy so credo can be used by external editors.

+## Issues

+Like any code linter, Credo reports issues.
+Contrary to many other linters these issues are not created equal.
+Each issue is assigned a priority, based on a base priority set by the config and a dynamic component based on violation severity and location in the source code.

+These priorities hint at the importance of each issue and are displayed in the command-line interface using arrows: ↑ ↗ → ↘ ↓

+By default, only issues with a positive priority are part of the report (↑ ↗ →).

 ## Commands

 ### suggest (default command)